LanguageMachines/bp-som/README.md

 provided, while activation is only fed forward (i.e., training is off, LRN=0): the scores on training data (MAT=1), development data (MAT=2), and test data (MAT=3).
-Development data is used to determine whether the early stopping criterion applies.
-At the first epoch and at any future epoch in which the MSE improves, the network is saved (indicated by the asterisk, *).
+Development data is used to determine whether the early stopping criterion applies (a predetermined number of epochs is reached in which the CE on the development data does not improve).
+At the first epoch and at any future epoch in which the CE improves, the network is saved (indicated by the asterisk, *).

-When the stopping criterion is reached, or when 100 epochs have finished, the output is as follows:
+When the stopping criterion is reached, or when 100 epochs have finished, the following output is generated:

 ```
 opening exp-grapho-bpsom-a10.bst